nokafor/msteams-docs/msteams-platform/tabs/how-to/extend-app-with-tab.md

 ### Personal Tabs

 The displayed content for personal tabs is the same for all users and is configured in the `staticTabs` array.
-You may declare up to sixteen (16) personal tabs in an app.
+You can declare up to sixteen (16) personal tabs in an app.

 |Name| Type| Maximum size | Required | Description|
 |---|---|---|---|---|